Skip to main content

 Grate in the vegan baking stick and, with a pastry blender (or a potato masher if you’re in a bind), cut in the fat until the mixture looks like coarse crumbs with some pea-sized pieces.

-Whisk the vinegar into the first bowl and add to the pastry mixture.
+Whisk the vinegar into 1/8 cup egg style liquid and add to the pastry mixture.

 Combine with a fork, sprinkling with the 1/4 cup cold water as needed, until the dough mostly holds together.